c212/fall2019-a290-js-lectures/stageTwo/12102019/readme.md

 # Stage Two Example/In Class #
 This will contain what we go over in class plus a possible stage two example.
-**NOTE:** This may contain some code for stage 3 that should not be used in stage 2!!!
+**NOTE:** This may or may not contain some code for stage 3 that should not be used in stage 2

 ## What we Need ##
 * Intrinsic World Dynamics Demonstrated.